14-Day Food Itinerary for New Zealand

 - Try out Auckland’s street eats

-- Experience the bar scene on a cocktail tour (on Viator and Tripadvisor).
+- Experience the bar scene on a cocktail tour with Unique Tours.

-See our 8 Best Things to Do in Auckland for Foodies for more information on each activity.
+See our8 Best Foodie Experiences in Auckland for more information on each activity.

 Day 3 – Auckland to Rotorua